 When the system detects a potential emergency, it sends an immediate alert to your staff, allowing them to respond faster than human observation alone might allow.
 It’s not about replacing lifeguards; it’s about providing them with powerful tools to make your facility safer.
 By adding this layer of technological surveillance, you can help close the gaps that even the most vigilant human supervision can miss, especially in crowded or murky water.

-How the Technology Works
+How Does the Technology Actually Work?

 Automated drowning detection systems generally operate using one of two core technologies: computer vision or wearable sensors.
 Computer vision systems use strategically placed cameras, often both above and below the water, that feed video to a computer.
 This computer uses artificial intelligence to analyze swimmers' movements and identify behaviors that indicate distress, like prolonged submersion.